 In \cite{HK}, Host and Kra carried out their groundbreaking analysis of ergodic $\mb{Z}$-actions by first defining a sequence of probability measures, denoted by $\mu^{[n]}$, $n\geq 0$, and then studying the characteristic factor associated with each such measure.
 In the language developed in this paper, these measures $\mu^{[n]}$ can be checked to form a cubic coupling (see Definition \ref{def:HKcoup} below and the explanation thereafter).
-We refer to this cubic coupling as the \emph{Host-Kra coupling} associated with the given $\mb{Z}$-action.
-The Host-Kra seminorm associated with $\mu^{[n]}$ is then the corresponding $U^n$-seminorm in our language.
+We refer to this cubic coupling as the \emph{Host--Kra coupling} associated with the given $\mb{Z}$-action.
+The Host--Kra seminorm associated with $\mu^{[n]}$ is then the corresponding $U^n$-seminorm in our language.

-Our goal in this section is to generalize the Host-Kra couplings and related seminorms from \cite{HK}, and combine this with the main results from Section \ref{sec:structhm} to treat measure-preserving actions of countable nilpotent groups.
-In particular, we obtain Theorem \ref{thm:HKgen} below, a generalization of the Host-Kra structure theorem \cite[Theorem 10.1]{HK}.
+Our goal in this section is to generalize the Host--Kra couplings and related seminorms from \cite{HK}, and combine this with the main results from Section \ref{sec:structhm} to treat measure-preserving actions of countable nilpotent groups.
+In particular, we obtain Theorem \ref{thm:HKgen} below, a generalization of the Host--Kra structure theorem \cite[Theorem 10.1]{HK}.

 Recall the notion of a filtered group $(G,G_\bullet)$ from Definition \ref{def:fg}.
-We assume usually that $G_0=G_1=G$, but we may consider also the shifted filtration $G_\bullet^{+k}$, defined by setting its $i$-th term to be $G_{i+k}$.
+We may consider also the \emph{pre}filtration $G_\bullet^{+k}$, defined by setting its $i$-th term to be $G_{i+k}$.
 In this section we also assume that $G$ is countable and discrete.